 The user’s expectations are the main focus of non-functional requirements.
 Therefore, the non-functional specifications become the product’s properties.

 Let’s look at a simple example of a functional requirement.
 When a user clicks on a button, the system loads a page.
-The corresponding non-functional requirement specifies the acceptable response time for the webpage to load.
+The corresponding NFR specifies the acceptable response time for the webpage to load.
 A delay in loading can lead to a poor user experience even if all functional requirements are met.

 What are the advantages of Non-Functional Requirements?